 When you hear "objection," it's easy to think of it as a roadblock to the sale.
 But objections are an opportunity to learn more about your prospect's needs and address any concerns they may have.
 But when you bring up "objections" the prospect may have had in previous engagements, use "areas of concern" to address the topic.

 21. Sign or Signature

-Rather than asking them to "sign" a document, ask for their approval instead.
+Rather than asking a client to "sign" a document, ask for their approval.